Mathematics, B.A.

 We focus on the job search process, as well by mindfully embedding career preparation activities throughout the courses, and partner with Humboldt's advising center to ensure students receive advice about career preparation and options after graduation.

 Students leave our program with more than a degree.
 They are equipped to think critically and analytically, and can apply these skills to any domain.
-Our graduates have a track record of securing great employment or gaining entrance in masters or doctorate programs in mathematics and related fields.
+Our graduates have a track record of securing great employment, or gaining entrance in masters or doctorate programs in mathematics and related fields.

 Academics & Options